AlvinHon/todolist-web/web/README.md

     participant User
     participant Server
     participant User 2
-    User 2->>Server: Websocket Subscribe topic "/feeds/create"
+    User 2->>Server: Websocket Subscribe topic "/topic/feeds-create"
     User->>Server: HTTP POST /create
+    Server-->>User 2: Websocket Send data to "/topic/feeds-create"
     Server-->>User: HTTP 200 { id: ... }
-    User->>Server: Websocket Publish data to "/activity/create"
-    Server-->>User 2: Websocket Send data to "/feeds/create"
 ```

 The web makes HTTP calls to backend server.
 The APIs reference can be found in [README.md](../server/README.md#http-apis).

 The web also connects the the backend server via a websocket.
-This is for sending and receiving real-time activity messages from other users.
+This is for delivering real-time activity messages from other users.

-Please see [Design notes](../server/README.md#design-notes) for details.